Suspended J&K cop Devender Singh was in touch with Pak High Commission officials: NIA

 Suspended J&K DSP Davinder Singh granted bail in terror case

-During the search, the police recovered, one AK-47 Rifle, 3 Pistols and a cache of ammunitions and explosives.
+During the search, the police recovered, one AK-47 Rifle, 3 Pistols and a cache of ammunition and explosives.
 The case was later taken over by the NIA.

 The investigation has revealed that accused were part of a deep-rooted conspiracy hatched by the Pakistan-based terrorist organisation Hizbul Mujahideen